s7a6m/minecraft/docs/index.md

-Hello, world
+I hope you leave emails.

-Hope you leave emil let us get started  \
+Let us get started.  \
-when you spawed  find a tree.  \
+When you spawn find a tree.  \
-stare choping go in to you'r inventory  \
+Start chopping.
+Go in to your inventory  \
-and find weden plancs  clic thit.  \
+and find wooden planks.
+Click them.  \
-got thit.  \
+got it?  \

-thin craft a crfting tabel  \
+* Craft a crafting table.
+* Craft some sticks.

+Put your crafting  table.